How to Prepare for the ACT and SAT

 SAT and ACT test scores are often required for admission to colleges and universities in the United States.
 Based on where you live, your intended field of study, and the institutions you apply to, you will need to decide whether to take the SAT, the ACT, or both.

-The ACT, the SAT’s “competition,” was first administered in 1959 and is comprised of four sections: English, Mathematics, Reading, and Science.
-The ACT is three hours and 35 minutes long with an additional 40 minutes for completing the optional writing test.
+The SAT test is three hours long with an additional 50 minutes for completing an optional essay.
+The scores range from 400 to 1600 and combine test results from two 800-point sections: Mathematics and Evidence-Based Reading and Writing.
+The ACT is comprised of four sections: English, Mathematics, Reading, and Science and is three hours and 35 minutes long.
 The main four tests are scored individually on a scale of 1–36, and the final composite score is the average of the four combined scores from each section.

-Take a practice test.
+1. Take a practice test.

-Take a self-study course.
+2. Take a self-study course.